a676-code/twitter-api/README.md

 # Twitter API
-This repository merely contains scripts in which I've been playing around with the Twitter API.
+This repository contains a script in which I've been playing around with the Twitter API.